sara-sabr/ITStrategy/_pages/en/capabilities.md

 - Developers practice test-driven development by writing unit tests before writing production code for all changes to the codebase.
 [1-7]
 - I can get feedback from automated tests in less than ten minutes both on local workstation and from the CI server.
 [1-7]

-#### Scoring

-Average of "Do you agreed with" questions

-- Low: 1-3
-- Medium: 4-5
-- High: 6-7

 #### Recommendations

 IF < High